jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 # Summary

-`cellular_raza` is a library that allows users to define fully-customized cellular agents in order to run numerical simulations.
+`cellular_raza` is a cellular agent-based modeling framework which allows researchers to construct models from a clean slate.

-It formulates simulation aspects in the form of rust traits.
+In contrast to other agent-based modelling toolkits, `cellular_raza` was designed to be free of assumptions about the underlying cellular representation.
-The cellular agents and simulation domain implement a subset of these simulation aspects and `cellular_raza` provides generic methods to numerically solve the system and store results.
+This enables researchers to build up complex models while retaining full control over every parameter introduced.

-It also comes with predefined building blocks for agents and their physical domain to quickly construct new simulations bottom-up.
+It comes with predefined building blocks for agents and their physical domain to quickly construct new simulations bottom-up.
 Furthermore, `cellular_raza` has been used with the `pyo3` and `maturin` packages to create python bindings and can act as a numerical backend to a python package.